 You don't necessarily need another degree to make a career change to IT – you can complete training on your own or in a classroom and earn certifications in a matter of months versus years, like a college degree.
 CompTIA CertMaster, for example, are self-paced online learning courses that you can do from home in your comfy clothes, and they're a heck of a lot cheaper than investing the money (and time!) in another degree program.

 Even if you choose the instructor-led route in a physical classroom, it rarely costs more than a few thousand dollars, making it a much cheaper investment than a traditional college or graduate school.

 As for practical experience, talk with someone in the job you can see yourself doing and pick their brain.
 How did that person start?
 Tinker around on your own computer or help a relative with their technology problems.
 Volunteer to help a nonprofit with their IT stuff – like configuring a network printer – or ask your local library if you can teach a technology for seniors class one afternoon.
 Whatever it is you want to do, take the time to dip your toes in the water and try it out.
 Not only will you get more of a sense of what you'd like to do, you'll gain valuable experience as well!

 - Lean on those certifications to prove to employers that you have the technical chops for the role.

 - Get some hands-on experience in whatever way you can.

 - And highlight all of those traits and training that came with your sociology or psychology degree!
 You worked hard for that piece of paper, and the skills you learned along the way are valuable to the tech world.

 What's the First Thing I Should Do?

-Don't forget to take our free career quiz to see what IT career best matches your skills.
+Take our free career quiz to see what IT career best matches your skills.
 It will help you shape where you want to go and what you want to do with your sociology or psychology degree.
 Remember, the journey of a thousand miles begins with a single step…this is that step for your IT career.